 Sterling silver is a popular material used in making jewelry due to its durability, luster, and affordability.
 However, you may have noticed that after wearing a sterling silver ring or bracelet for some time, your skin around the contact area turns green.
 This can be a frustrating experience and may even discourage you from wearing your favorite jewelry piece.

-So, why does sterling silver turn your finger green or black?
+So, why does sterling silver turn my finger green or black?
 The answer lies in the composition of the metal and the reaction it has with your skin.

 In this article, we will explore the science behind this phenomenon and provide tips on how to prevent it.

-Sometimes when you wear a sterling silver ring, you might notice that your finger turns green or black around the contact area.
+Sometimes when you wear a sterling silver ring or gemstone ring with sterling silver, you might notice that your finger turns green or black around the contact area.
 It can be confusing and frustrating, but there are a few reasons why this can happen.

 Presence of copper: